openactive/openactive-test-suite/README.md

 The test suite uses the file `config/{NODE_ENV}.json` to override the settings in `default.json`.
 It is recommended that for development and deployment a such a new file is created instead of making changes to the `default.json` file, so that any new required settings that are added in future versions can be automatically updated in `default.json`.

-For more information see the [documentation](https://github.com/lorenwest/node-config/wiki/Environment-Variables#node_env).
+For more information see this [documentation](https://github.com/lorenwest/node-config/wiki/Environment-Variables#node_env).

 ## Installation
 ```bash